GDP monthly estimate, UK: August 2024

 1. Main points

-• Monthly real gross domestic product (GDP) is estimated to have grown by 0.4% in May 2024 after showing no growth in April 2024 (unrevised from our last publication).
+• Monthly real gross domestic product (GDP) is estimated to have grown by 0.2% in August 2024, after showing no growth in July 2024 (unrevised from last publication).

-• Real gross domestic product is estimated to have grown by 0.9% in the three months to May 2024 compared with the three months to February 2024, driven by a growth of 1.1% in services output.
+• Real GDP is estimated to have grown by 0.2% in the three months to August 2024 compared with the three months to May 2024.

 Nôl i'r tabl cynnwys